Fako (department)

-Fako is a division of Southwest Region in Cameroon.
+Fako is a division in the Southwest Region of Cameroon.
 The division covers an area of 2,093 km^{2} and as of 2005 had a total population of 466,412.
 The capital of the department lies at Limbe.

 Subdivisions

 The division is divided administratively into 6 communes and in turn into sub-districts and villages.
 The Ambas Bay district is further divided into 3 sub-districts; Limbe I (Victoria), Limbe II (Botaland), Limbe III (Isubuland).